 Research your competitors

-Looking at similar healthcare apps is a wonderful place to begin.
+Looking at similar healthcare apps is a beautiful place to begin.
 Find out what features and UX/UI they like (or don’t like) to help shape your minimum viable product.
 Functionality should be given more weight than aesthetics at this stage.
 You can fine-tune your strategy for ultimate product optimization by analyzing user input.

 Do you want to find out more about healthtech app development?Talk to us!